 Grades should mean something more than flattery.
 Grades speak to the world, not just to classmates, parents or a campus.
 Eventually performance shows and counts, and must be competitive on the merits.
 I encourage students to sharpen skills now by selecting challenge.
 You, and your family, are paying a lot for a real education.
 When you evaluate courses (or colleges) consider that thoughtful professors do not give grades, they assign them on the basis of the evidence provided by a student's work.

 Grade inflation is not as flattering as most students would like to believe.
 Grade inflation lowers standards, discounts achievement and hurts students in the outside world more than students realize.
 The grades in my example, like the grades of most colleges, are skewed toward the higher end of the curve.
 Average is a definition for C, but college averages based on grades assigned are no longer C. In 1990 averages were more often B, and they were moving toward A- in 2005.
-Reports from shared institutional research in 2015 gave an average grade of A and many prestigious colleges.
+Reports from shared institutional research in 2015 gave an average grade of A at many prestigious colleges.
 If 80% or 90% of students receive a grade of A, or graduate cum laude (as reported at some Ivy League schools), what does that tell you about challenge and standards?
 How much did those students grow during their college years?
 Did those students obtain an education, or just a credential?
 Consider how much an inflated credential is worth when future evaluators do not see the ability that inflated grades led them to expect.
 Grade inflation does no favors for either students or our society.

 There is evidence that students are not always deceived.
 Students with standards and the willingness to apply effort for real achievement resent a pass-fail system that assigns them the same final evaluation (pass) as students who give considerably less effort and produce a lower quality result.
 Letters of recommendation, if they are read, might offer insight that numerical evaluations no longer provide, but in a society where test scores seem to be the dominant currency, we need to consider what numbers really mean.